Can I Wear Monovision Contacts After Cataract Surgery

 For instance, many patients find that monovision contacts can be uncomfortable or irritating to wear for long periods of time.
 Additionally, the brain needs time to adjust to the difference in focus between the two eyes and this adjustment period can be quite lengthy.
 This can make it difficult for people who need clear vision immediately after their cataract surgery.

-See also What To Wear To Keith Urban Concert
+See also What To Wear Golfing Women

 Fortunately, there are several alternatives to monovision contacts that can provide excellent results after cataract surgery.
 Multifocal contact lenses are available which provide different levels of focus in each eye, allowing for clear near and far vision without any discomfort or irritation.
 Bifocal glasses are also an option which provide a similar level of correction for both eyes at once.
 Lastly, laser eye surgery is available which permanently corrects your vision in both eyes at once with minimal downtime and no need for prescription lenses afterwards.